clone45/bootober/README.md

 5. Right click on the project folder and select Git Bash
 6. Type: ./provision.sh [your-project-name]

 Point your browser to 192.168.50.7.
 You should see an empty October theme.
-Project names must only contain characters.
+Project names must only contain a-zA-Z.